Wither-Bane/eyeware/README.md

 If the password generation process hangs, it's probably waiting for entropy; try moving the mouse around.

 Change the number `7` in the above command to change the passphrase length.
-A 7-word passphrase can be regarded as the "gold standard" for practical personal security, given that once a Diceware passphrase reaches 7 words, it becomes "[unbreakable](http://world.std.com/~reinhold/dicewarefaq.html#howlong) with any known technology".
+A 7-word passphrase can be regarded as the current "gold standard" for practical personal security, given that once a Diceware passphrase reaches 7 words, it becomes "[unbreakable](http://world.std.com/~reinhold/dicewarefaq.html#howlong) with any known technology".

 ## how eyeware was made (*The Forging of the List*)